clarkkeint/Getting_Cleaning_Data_Course_Project/CodeBook.md

 Type of variable: real number.

-4.tBodyAcc-mean-Y:
+4. tBodyAcc-mean-Y:
 The average of Mean value of measurements of body acceleration in the Y directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-5.tBodyAcc-mean-Z:
+5. tBodyAcc-mean-Z:
 The average of Mean value of measurements of body acceleration in the Z directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-6.tBodyAcc-std-X:
+6. tBodyAcc-std-X:
 The average of Standard deviation of measurements of body acceleration in the X directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-7.tBodyAcc-std-Y:
+7. tBodyAcc-std-Y:
 The average of Standard deviation of measurements of body acceleration in the Y directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-8.tBodyAcc-std-Z:
+8. tBodyAcc-std-Z:
 The average of Standard deviation of measurements of body acceleration in the Z directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-9.tGravityAcc-mean-X:
+9. tGravityAcc-mean-X:
 The average of Mean value of measurements of gravity acceleration in the X directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-10.tGravityAcc-mean-Y:
+10. tGravityAcc-mean-Y:
 The average of Mean value of measurements of gravity acceleration in the Y directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-11.tGravityAcc-mean-Z:
+11. tGravityAcc-mean-Z:
 The average of Mean value of measurements of gravity acceleration in the z directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-12.tGravityAcc-std-X:
+12. tGravityAcc-std-X:
 The average of Standard deviation of measurements of gravity acceleration in the X directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-13.tGravityAcc-std-Y:
+13. tGravityAcc-std-Y:
 The average of Standard deviation of measurements of gravity acceleration in the Y directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-14.tGravityAcc-std-Z:
+14. tGravityAcc-std-Z:
 The average of Standard deviation of measurements of gravity acceleration in the Z directions in time.
 Units: standard gravity units 'g'.
 Type of variable: real number.

-15.tBodyAccJerk-mean-X:
+15. tBodyAccJerk-mean-X:
 The average of Mean value of measurements of Jerk signals of body acceleration(derived in time) in the X directions in time.
-Units: 'g/second' where 'g' is standard gravity units Type of variable: real number.
+Units: 'g/second' where 'g' is standard gravity units.

-16.tBodyAccJerk-mean-Y:
+Type of variable: real number.

+16. tBodyAccJerk-mean-Y:
 The average of Mean value of measurements of Jerk signals of body acceleration(derived in time) in the Y directions in time.
-Units: 'g/second' where 'g' is standard gravity units Type of variable: real number.
+Units: 'g/second' where 'g' is standard gravity units

-17.tBodyAccJerk-mean-Z:
+Type of variable: real number.

+17. tBodyAccJerk-mean-Z:
 The average of Mean value of measurements of Jerk signals of body acceleration(derived in time) in the Z directions in time.
-Units: 'g/second' where 'g' is standard gravity units Type of variable: real number.
+Units: 'g/second' where 'g' is standard gravity units.

-18.tBodyAccJerk-std-X:
+Type of variable: real number.

+18. tBodyAccJerk-std-X:
 The average of Standard deviation of measurements of Jerk signals of body acceleration(derived in time) in the X directions in time.
-Units: 'g/second' where 'g' is standard gravity units Type of variable: real number.
+Units: 'g/second' where 'g' is standard gravity units.

-19.tBodyAccJerk-std-Y:
+Type of variable: real number.

+19. tBodyAccJerk-std-Y:
 The average of Standard deviation of measurements of Jerk signals of body acceleration(derived in time) in the Y directions in time.
-Units: 'g/second' where 'g' is standard gravity units Type of variable: real number.
+Units: 'g/second' where 'g' is standard gravity units.

-20.tBodyAccJerk-std-Z:
+Type of variable: real number.

+20. tBodyAccJerk-std-Z:
 The average of Standard deviation of measurements of Jerk signals of body acceleration(derived in time) in the Z directions in time.
-Units: 'g/second' where 'g' is standard gravity units Type of variable: real number.
+Units: 'g/second' where 'g' is standard gravity units

-21.tBodyGyro-mean-X:
+Type of variable: real number.

+21. tBodyGyro-mean-X:
 The average of Mean value of measurements of body angular velocity in the X directions in time.
 Units: 'radians/second'.
 Type of variable: real number.

 22.tBodyGyro-mean-Y: